All Episodes

 Fine.

-You do that, I'm gonna behave a certain way.
+I'm going to behave a certain way.

 We all know you can't smoke in public.

-I don't smoke cigarettes anyway, I would not have lit one.
+I don't smoke cigarettes anyway.

-Or lighted one, whatever the correct way to say it.
+I would not have lit one or lighted one, whatever the correct way to say it.

 Co-conspirators to a crime not taking place.

-It's like everybody all bit out of shape over that Jets Coach.
+It's like everybody all bit out of shape over that Jets coach.

 By the way, he's been suspended for the rest of the season.

-Find $25,000, which is a big number for him.
+Fined $25,000, which is a big number for him.

-So that $25,000 fine's a big hit for this guy.
+So that $25,000 finds a big hit for this guy.

 He's not a player.